-FC Glen Rock is the competitive travel program of Glen Rock Soccer Club.
-Fully sanctioned and endorsed by the NJ Youth Soccer Association, FC Glen Rock will field competitive teams in the EDP League or other competitive youth leagues for the 2021-2022 season for boys and girls.
+FC Glen Rock is the competitive youth travel program of Glen Rock Soccer Club.
+Fully sanctioned and endorsed by the NJ Youth Soccer Association, FC Glen Rock fields teams in local competitive youth leagues.

 FCGR offers the dependable commitment to player development, training, safety, program innovation, organization, and competitive pricing for which the Glen Rock Soccer Club is known.